PauloLory-ionos/spec/rest-api-guidelines.md

 - An HTTP GET request to an element's URI returns the details of that element.

 ### Relationship
+Relationships describe how entities connect or interact with each other, helping structure API endpoints for clarity and hierarchy.

-It is also important to consider the relationships between different types of resources and how those associations could be exposed.
+It is important to consider the relationships between different types of resources and how those associations could be exposed.
 - For example, `/virtual-machines/my-vm/disks` **could** represent all the disks for the virtual machine my-vm.
 - It is also possible to **go in the opposite direction** and represent the association from a disk to a virtualMachine with a URI like `/disks/disk-test/virtual-machines`.

 **However, if this model is adopted excessively, its implementation could become complex.**

-*Let's describe below the spec for Entity Relationship.*
+*Let's describe below the **SECA specifications** for Entity Relationship.*

 #### Composition & Aggregation

-When designing REST APIs, it’s important to understand and model the type of relationship between entities accurately, especially when considering **composition** (strong) relationships (structural) and **aggregation** (weak) relationships.
+When designing REST APIs, it’s important to understand and model the relationship type between entities accurately, especially when considering **composition** (strong) relationships (structural) and **aggregation** (weak) relationships.

 Here’s a breakdown of each and how to represent them effectively in REST API design.

 ##### **Structural Relationship - Composition**
-- In a composition relationship, one entity (the parent) strongly owns another (the child), and the child cannot exist independently without the parent.
+- In a composition relationship, one entity (**the parent**) strongly **owns** another (**the child**), and the child cannot exist independently without the parent.
 - If the parent entity is deleted, so is the child entity.

 Example: security-group and security-group-rule.
 A security-group-rule only makes sense within the context of a security-group and is deleted if the parent is deleted.